MATTHEW KALLIMAN'S WEBSITE

 (Jeremiah 23:5-6)

-Jesus, the Messiah, was born about thirty years before the end of the Fourth Millennial Day (Luke 3:23).
-He will inherit the throne of David, as the angel Gabriel told His mother Mary before He was born,
+He will inherit the throne of David, as the angel Gabriel informed His mother, Mary, before He was born:

 " 'Do not be afraid, Mary, for you have found favor with God.
 And behold, you will conceive in your womb and bring forth a Son, and shall call His name Jesus.
 He will be great, and will be called the Son of the Highest; and the Lord God will give Him the throne of His father David.
 And He will reign over the house of Jacob forever, and of His Kingdom there will be no end.' "